Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 When $\I$ is Noetherian (i.e., the Rees algebra $\R(\I)$ is a Noetherian ring), $\ell(\I)$ also provides a measure for the rate of growth of the minimum number of generators of $\I$.
 Specifically, by letting $\mu(I)$ denote the minimum number of generators for an ideal $I$ and assuming that $\R(\I)$ is Noetherian, it is observed in Remark \ref{rmk.ellNoetherian} that

 This equality is not known if $\I$ is not necessarily Noetherian.
-For families of symbolic powers of ideals, the right hand side of (\ref{eq.ell*}) has been studied, for example, in \cite{BS1990,DM2020,Dut1983,HKTT2017}, but it is not known if this invariant is finite in general.
+For families of symbolic powers of ideals, the right hand side of (\ref{eq.ell*}), which is denoted by $\ell^*(\I)$, has been studied, for example, in \cite{BS1990,DM2020,Dut1983,HKTT2017}, but it is not known if this invariant is finite in general.

-Let $\mdc(\bullet)$ represent the \emph{maximum dimension of a compact face} of the given polyhedron.
+Let $\mdc(\Delta)$ represent the \emph{maximum dimension of a compact face} of a polyhedron $\Delta$.
 Our next main result reads as follows.

 {\textbf{Theorem \ref{thm.analyticSpread}.}} Let $\I$ be a Noetherian graded family of monomial ideals in $R$.
 Let $\Delta(\I)$ and $\ell(\I)$ be its Newton-Okounkov body and analytic spread, respectively.
 Then,